isomerpages/csa-otcep/pages/2025 OTCEP Members.md

 and Digital technology in Energy sector on various levels which is closely linked to Kuwait’s National CyberSecurity posture and Digital Oil Fields transformation journeys.&nbsp;</p>
-<p>Academically Accomplished with degrees in Engineering, MBA, PhD in Business
+<p>Academically accomplished with degrees in Engineering, MBA, PhD in Business
-and Harvard’s Business School Executives Program, Dr. Reem blends a technical expertise with Strong management skills that enriches her Leadership impacts.</p>
+and Harvard’s Business School Executives Program, Dr. Reem blends a technical expertise with strong management skills that enriches her leadership impacts.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">